Who (might have) met whom - whole list

 • 1835 - 1921: Camille Saint-Saëns icon

-Charles-Camille Saint-Saëns (9/10/1835 - 16/12/1921) was a French composer, organist, conductor and pianist of the Romantic era, known for composing Piano Concerto No. 2 in G minor and Havanaise for Violin and Orchestra.
+Charles-Camille Saint-Saëns (9/10/1835 - 16/12/1921) was a French composer, organist, conductor and pianist of the Romantic era, known for composing The Swan (from Carnival of the Animals) and Suite for Piano in D minor.

 • 1837 - 1912: Paul Gordan icon